Brussels Historical Churches Walking Tour (Self Guided), Brussels

 However, the most striking aspect of this chapel lies within its unique interior, characterized by a soaring hexagonal choir that reaches up to a domed ceiling.
 In addition to the primary altar, there are two others dedicated to Saint Joseph and Saint James.
 One particularly remarkable feature is a dramatic hammered copper piece depicting the resurrected Christ.

 The chapel remains an active place of worship for parishioners, and visitors have the opportunity to appreciate its distinctive design and religious art objects.
-Adjacent to one side, there is a charming pedestrian street lined with outdoor cafes, providing a delightful setting to savor a cup of coffee while admiring the chapel's exterior at leisure.
+Adjacent to one side, there is a charming pedestrian street lined with outdoor cafes, providing a delightful setting to savor a cup of coffee while admiring the structure's exterior at leisure.

 Why You Should Visit: